-Another renovation was completed, which included the remodeling of 120 guest rooms throughout the main building in addition to the East and Garden Wings.
+Another renovation was completed, which included the remodeling of 120 guest rooms throughout the main building, in addition to the East and Garden Wings.
 A year later, the historic cottages were also refurbished.

-Grossman Company Properties, a Phoenix based development firm, purchased the resort and began a three-phase, $50 million project over four years.
-The large-scale refurbishment was carried out by Barry Design Associates of Los Angeles inspired by the style of Frank Lloyd Wright designs and 1930s flair.
+Grossman Company Properties, a Phoenix-based development firm, purchased the resort and began a three-phase, $50 million project over four years.
+The large-scale refurbishment was carried out by Barry Design Associates of Los Angeles, inspired by the style of Frank Lloyd Wright designs and 1930s flair.

-The refurbishment is completed with guest rooms and suites designed with mission-style furnishings and a desert palette of beige, sand, and ivory.
+The refurbishment was completed with guest rooms and suites designed with mission-style furnishings and a desert palette of beige, sand, and ivory.
 The Villas, a luxury residential complex was added along with restaurants, a state-of-the-art kitchen and the Paradise Pool complex featuring a 92-foot-long water slide and 23 cabanas.
 New meeting space included the Pavilion, a 15,000 sq.ft. facility.
 An 18-hole championship putting course was also added.

 World-Class Spa & Fitness

 The luxurious 20,000 sq. ft.
 Arizona Biltmore Spa, fitness center and full-service beauty salon opened.
-The newest addition, the new Arizona Wing, featured 120 new guest rooms, an Olympic-sized swimming pool and two new meeting rooms.
+The newest addition, the Arizona Wing, featured 120 new guest rooms, an Olympic-sized swimming pool and two new meeting rooms.